telerik/maui-docs/controls/datagrid/populating-with-data/datatable-support.md

 slug: datagrid-datatable-support
 ---

-# .NET MAUI DataGrid Support for DataTable
+# .NET MAUI DataGrid Data Binding: Binding to DataTable

 As of the Telerik UI for .NET MAUI 5.1.0 version, the DataGrid provides full and seamless support for all its features in the DataTable.